evanova/evanova-android-translations/README.md

 The following languages need reviewing:

   * Japanese (src/main/res/values-ja)
+  * Spanish (src/main/res/values-es)

-Feel free to correct the following languages should you find any mistake:
+Feel free to submit corrections to the other language, should you find any mistake or have a better alternative.

-  * French (src/main/res/values-fr)
-  * German (src/main/res/values-de)
-  * Korean (src/main/res/values-ko)
-  * Russian (src/main/res/values-ru)
-  * Simplified Chinese (src/main/res/values-zh)

 You can edit any of the files for your language and submit your changes with a pull request.
 Only the content of entries in XML files need to be reviewed, with some care regarding what to change: